-Worried about the summer slipping by too fast and not having something to look forward to?
-At Bunk Campers we understand, and to help beat those summer blues, we have five reasons why you should book up for a campervan hire holiday this shoulder season.
+Are you worried about the summer slipping by too fast and not having something to look forward to?
+At Bunk Campers we understand the thrill that comes with knowing you have a mini holiday or trip booked.
+Shoulder season is the period between the high and low season, and is arguably one of the best times to enjoy a campervan holiday.
+In this article we uncover the top five reasons why you should book up for a campervan hire holiday this shoulder season.

 Offering all the equipment you need on your campervan hire holiday, a campervan becomes a practical and comfortable home on wheels, meaning there’s no other way to enjoy as much freedom and flexibility on your road trip.